 We typically provide guidance about our business and future operating results as part of our press releases, investor conference calls or otherwise.
 In developing any such guidance, our management must make certain assumptions and judgments about our future performance.
 For example, in the second quarter of 2015 and the fourth quarter of 2018, our business results varied significantly from guidance for the quarter and the price of our common stock declined.
+Further, in the second quarter of 2024 our business results varied significantly from guidance for the quarter and the price of our common stock could decline as a result.
 Our future business results may vary significantly from our guidance due to a number of factors, many of which are outside of our control, and which could materially and adversely affect our operations, financial condition and operating results.
 For example, in connection with the Restructuring Plan undertaken in June 2023, we modified our previously issued guidance under which we had expected to have an aggregate cash balance in excess of \$125 million when we achieved breakeven or positive EBITDA by the fourth quarter of 2023, stating that instead we expected that our aggregate cash balance could drop below \$125 million, in part as a result of expenses associated with the Restructuring Plan.
 At times we may also provide nonfinancial guidance related to other aspects of our business such as the anticipated timing of certain product development milestones.
 If our publicly-announced guidance of future operating results fails to meet the expectations of securities analysts, investors or other interested parties, or if our actual results fail to meet our publicly-announced guidance or the expectations of such parties, the price of our common stock could decline.
-Given the volatility of our business recently during the coronavirus pandemic, the recent automobile inventory shortages and following the termination of our partnership with USAA, we refrained from providing guidance about our future operating results in certain recent quarters, and may choose to refrain from doing so again in the future.
+Given the volatility of our business recently during the coronavirus pandemic, the recent automobile inventory shortages and following the termination of our partnership with USAA, we refrained from providing guidance about our future operating results in certain recent quarters and may choose to refrain from doing so again in the future.
 This practice may also have caused, and may in the future cause, additional volatility in the trading price of our common stock.